Waking up at 3am: what your body is telling you and what helps

 In this article:

-- Why progesterone is only part of the story
+• Why progesterone is only part of the story

-- Caffeine and your genetics – and why perimenopause highlights it
+• Caffeine and your genetics

-- How light affects your sleep
+• How light affects your sleep

-- Simple and effective solution for sleep, depending on root cause
+• Simple and effective solution for sleep, depending on root cause

 How progesterone affects sleep – but it’s not the whole story

-Is your blood sugar dropping in the night?
+Is your blood sugar low at night?

 One of the most overlooked reasons for waking up at 3am is unstable blood sugar.

-Start by increasing protein intake never skipping breakfast.
 A protein-rich breakfast supports progesterone, lowers morning cortisol, and sets your blood sugar stable for the day.

 I know this may land uncomfortably with women who fast hoping to maintain healthy weight but chances are that undereating keeps metabolism slow.
 There are other strategies for healthy body weight.